 - Install and authorize ArcGIS Server.
-The ArcGIS for Server installation guide contains detailed information about the software installation process.
+Ensure that you license the server as ArcGIS GIS Server.
+The ArcGIS Server installation guide contains detailed information about the software installation process.

 - Create your site and remember your primary site administrator account username and password.
 See Creating a new site in the ArcGIS Server documentation for more information about this process.

-- Install ArcGIS Data Store and create a data store.
-Register the data store with your ArcGIS Server site.
+- Install ArcGIS Data Store and create a relational data store to be used with your ArcGIS Server site.
 See the ArcGIS Data Store help for more information.

 - Log in to the portal using your initial administrator account.